 You walk into work and your ashen-faced CTO is in a state of shock.
 Your entire IT system and intranet is compromised.
 Bank accounts, credits cards and your most sacred company information are at risk.
 You are locked out of your own system and now you are on the outside, looking in.
+Who will come to the rescue?

 BY RICK WEINBERG, CALIFORNIA BUSINESS JOURNAL

-We recently sat down with Garett Moreau of Augury IT for a candid and eye-opening discussion about the war being waged on your business data.
+We recently sat down with Garett Moreau of Augury IT for a candid and eye-opening discussion about the war being waged on business data.

 The first thing that struck us was how he presents himself – in a tailored suit and stealthy demeanor.
 In fact, we learned that most all of his suits are various shades of grey, letting him slip between the more “noticeable” among us.